 Are you looking for a (new) coaching supervisor?
+Do you need Continuing Professional Development to maintain your accredited coach status?
 Do you want to share your developmental journey with like-minded coaches?
 Do you want to slow down and take time to reflect in a beautiful location?

 If you’ve never had coaching supervision before, you likely have some reservations around cost, value, the number of clients you have.
 In my experience, those who have supervision wouldn’t be without it; the value to their own sanity and to the safety of their clients far outweighs the investment of time and money.
 But I’d be happy to talk through your reservations before you commit.
 Call me on 07775 817 344.